gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D7
+Today I'm also really tired but I've managed to work on some [Codesmith CSX](https://csx.codesmith.io/) exercises.

+### R2D6
+Today I had to drive for a while so I could listen to an [Indie Hackers](https://www.indiehackers.com/) episode.
+In the end of the day, I was so tired that I could barely read a couple of paragraphs of [@YDKJS](https://twitter.com/YDKJS) but NO ZERO DAYS!

 ### R2D5
 Today I read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS),  worked on my FreeCodeCamp Youtube tutorial and kept working on [Codesmith CSX](https://csx.codesmith.io/).